 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) The man responded, “I’ve kept all of those since I was young.”

-OET-LVAnd he was_saying to_him:
+OET-LV And he was_saying to_him:

 Teacher, I_kept all these from the_youth of_me.

-SR-GNT δὲ ἔφη αὐτῷ, “Διδάσκαλε, ταῦτα πάντα ἐφυλαξάμην ἐκ νεότητός μου.”
+SR-GNT Ὁ δὲ ἔφη αὐτῷ, “Διδάσκαλε, ταῦτα πάντα ἐφυλαξάμην ἐκ νεότητός μου.” ‡

 (Ho de efaʸ autōi, “Didaskale, tauta panta efulaxamaʸn ek neotaʸtos mou.”)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object, magenta:vocative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object, magenta:vocative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).